4g/micrograd/README.md

 2. Torch
 3. Triton

-This was done as an exercise to learn torch and triton.
+This was done as an exercise to learn torch/triton and quantization.
+All three implementations support 8bit layers and compute.